wtsi-hgi/cookie-monster/README.md

 For better or for worse, naming within some parts of the system is Sesame Street themed...
 * The collection of all information known about a particular data object is referred to as a "Cookie".
 * The [subsystem that stores a collection of Cookies](#cookie-storage) is referred to as a "CookieJar".
-* The [HTTP API](#http-api) is referred to as Elmo.
+* The [HTTP API](#http-api) is referred to as "Elmo".

-The system is called "Cookie Monster" as its behaviour is similar to that of the [Cookie Monster](https://www.youtube.com/watch?v=I5e6ftNpGsU&feature=youtu.be&t=1m7s) character in Sesame Street: it shovels in all of the cookies but only a few get digested, with the rest falling back out.
+The system is called "Cookie Monster" as its behaviour is [similar to that of the Cookie Monster character in Sesame Street](https://www.youtube.com/watch?v=I5e6ftNpGsU&feature=youtu.be&t=1m7s): it shovels in all of the cookies but only a few get digested/mashed into the hand puppet, with the rest falling back out.

 ## Components